 Manifest

-The manifest describes the parameters the Uniform tracker uses during the classification process.
+The Uniform manifest is a JSON object that describes the classification criteria that are configured in Uniform.
 The settings included in the manifest are defined in a Uniform project under the sections Personalization and Testing.
+The Uniform tracker uses the manifest in order to know how to classify visitors.

-Download the manifest#
+How to retrieve the manifest#

 These steps will you to download the manifest to a file manifest.json